 Invest in quality equipment

-Having quality equipment is essential to an efficiently running lab.
+Having quality equipment is essential for efficient laboratories.
 Not only will high-quality equipment result in higher-quality results, but it will prevent wasted time due to technical issues.
 When you have equipment that operates slowly, it greatly increases the amount of time needed to complete tasks.
 Worn out and outdated equipment may also be an issue, as it has a greater risk of breaking down.
 If essential lab equipment breaks down in the middle of an experiment, you will have to completely halt lab practices.
 You don’t want to wait for someone to fix the equipment.
 This can wreak havoc on productivity, impede experiments, and cost valuable time and money.
 Further, unreliable equipment can result in wasted samples which may cost a significant amount of money and time to replace.
-As such, it’s important to invest in high-quality lab equipment that will improve efficiency.
+As such, it’s important to invest in high-quality lab equipment that will improve lab efficiency.

 Properly maintain equipment